-Joan Nathan is the author of ten cookbooks including her just released, King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, which just won an IACP award.
+Joan Nathan is the author of eleven cookbooks including her just released, King Solomon's Table: A Culinary Exploration of Jewish Cooking from Around the World, which just won an IACP award.
 Her recent Quiches, Kugels and Couscous was named one of the 10 best cookbooks in 2010 by NPR, Food and Wine and Bon Appétit magazines.
 She is a regular contributor to The New York Times, Food Arts Magazine, and Tablet Magazine.
 Her renowned, Jewish Cooking in America won the James Beard Award for the best American cookbook and, in 2017, was named a “Culinary Classic” by the IACP.

 Journalist Michele Norris is an NPR host and special correspondent.
 She leads The Race Card Project, an initiative to foster a wider conversation about race in America, which won a Peabody Award in 2014.
 She hosted NPR’s evening news program, All Things Considered for many years.
 Her 2010 memoir, The Grace of Silence, sheds new light on America’s complicated racial history.